Muschamp Rd

 The job particularly at the private schools can be a lot of work.
 I took it seriously and was disappointed when my contract was not renewed.
 Your manager and head teacher can make your job easier or harder.
 I did not have a very helpful manager or head teacher.

 Living situation is huge, with Nova you have to share an apartment with other Nova teachers.
-I have heard horror stories about this, the only person(s) I know who taught with Nova for awhile got their own apartment.
+I have heard horror stories about this, the only person(s) I know who taught with Nova for a while got their own apartment.
 GEOS and AEON you should get your own apartment.
-The apartment vary considerably, so you may get a nice one or you may not.
+The apartments vary considerably, so you may get a nice one or you may not.

 Geos has better vacation policy in my opinion you get more time off, and you seem to have more control over when you can take it.
 AEON has set holidays and everyone in Japan is on holiday then so flights and what not are more expensive in those weeks than any other time of the year.